1883 Çeşme earthquake: Response

-The Ottoman Government and local governments' response to the earthquake and damages was considered successful.
-Many food and materials for barracks were donated.
+The Ottoman Government and local governments' response to the earthquake and damage was considered successful.
+A large amount of food and materials for barracks were donated.
 Charities that were hosted managed to collect up to 224,183 kuruş.
 Government and army officials were allocated to the most damaged towns and villages.
 Following the arrival of helping officials or groups, 710 tents were set up for the people who survived.
-However later on, as there were too many left without homes to settle into tents, several barracks were built in 20 to 25 days and the housing issues for the homeless were mostly solved.
+However, later on, as there were too many left without homes to settle into tents, several barracks were built in 20 to 25 days and the housing issues for the homeless were mostly solved.
 The victims' problems with residing and basic needs were solved as quickly and efficiently possible for them to return to their normal and daily lives with no major issues.
-The current emperor at the time, Abdul Hamid II visited the destroyed villages and victims and made a speech of motivation.
+The emperor at the time, Abdul Hamid II visited the destroyed villages and victims and made a speech of motivation.
 Kermises were hosted with the 2,500 Ottoman liras that Abdulhamid donated.
 He also paid 3 more visits in the following months.